I'm no longer his wife: Ooni of Ife's Queen announces the end of their marriage

 - Naomi also cleared rumours about how she got married to the Ooni and disclosed that she did not leave him because he reportedly married another queen

-The wife of the Ooni of Ife, Oba Adeyeye Enitan Ogunwusi, Queen Silekinola Naomi has taken to social media with an update which has come as a rude shock to Nigerians.
+The wife of the Ooni of Ife, Oba Adeyeye Enitan Ogunwusi, Queen Silekunola Naomi has taken to social media with an update which has come as a rude shock to Nigerians.

 Taking to her Instagram page, the ex-queen thanked God for his faithfulness in the three years she has been married to the king.